Data Structures and Algorithms

 Textbook requirements may vary from one teaching period to the next.

 Assessment 1: Programming assignment.
 All assessment tasks must be attempted.
-Relates to Learning Outcomes (LOs) 1, 2, 3, 4 Assessment 2: Programming assignment.
+Relates to Learning Outcomes 1-4 Assessment 2: Programming assignment.
 All assessment tasks must be attempted.
-Relates to Learning Outcomes (LOs) 1, 2, 3, 4 Assessment 3: Programming assignment.
+Relates to Learning Outcomes 1-4 Assessment 3: Programming assignment.
 All assessment tasks must be attempted.
-Relates to Learning Outcomes (LOs) 1, 2, 3, 4 Assessment 4: Programming assignment.
+Relates to Learning Outcomes 1-4 Assessment 4: Programming assignment.
 All assessment tasks must be attempted.
-Relates to Learning Outcomes (LOs) 1, 2, 3, 4 Final Examination: 2 hrs 15 mins.
+Relates to Learning Outcomes 1-4 Final Examination: 2 hrs 15 mins.
 It is mandatory to pass this component in order to pass the unit.
-Relates to Learning Outcomes 1, 2, 3, 4 There is a supervised exam at the end of the teaching period in which you are enrolled.
-The paper-based exam will be held at an established exam venue, and coordinated by UNE Exams Unit.
-UNE manages supervised exams associated with your UNE subjects.
+Relates to Learning Outcomes 1-4 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Assessment 1 - Programming assignment (10%)

 - Assessment 4 - Programming assignment (10%)

 - Final Examination - 2 hrs 15 mins (60%)